 London: Transitions Project

-The Transitions Project is all about supporting young people in London who are affected by eating disorders during transitions – a time when they are at their most vulnerable.
+The Transitions Project was all about supporting young people in London who are affected by eating disorders during transitions – a time when they are at their most vulnerable.
+The Transitions project was over 3 years and finished in March 2015.

 When we talk about transitions we’re referring to a time of change in life which may include facing challenges and new experiences, this might be when a person with an eating disorder: